strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.12 =
 * ENHANCEMENT: Replaced the Force SSL option with an explanation if the entire site is over HTTPS.
 We are already ignoring the option in these cases.
+* BUG: Fixed setting in PayPal/PayPal Express API calls from AUTOBILLAMT to AUTOBILLOUTAMT.
+This setting is set to AddToNextBilling, meaning that failed payment amounts are added to the next billing cycle's amount if left unpaid.
+In most cases, a retry of the original billed amount goes through or the user's subscription is cancelled.
+But just in case, this makes sure that outstanding balances are paid.
+(Thanks, jubstuff on GitHub)

 = 1.8.11.3 =
 * BUG: Fixed issue where PayPal Standard IPN requests were being rejected if a tax amount was set in PayPal.